-The estimated parameters of all science items (AIRCore and MOU), as well as the estimated group means and variances, are presented in Appendix B. The appendix contains the results for both the 2018 and 2019 calibrations.
-For the 2018 calibrations, the items parameters are presented for both the original 2018 scale and after linking the 2018 parameters to the 2019 scale.
-Figures in Appendix B display the histogram of the difficulty parameters for elementary school, middle school, and high school for all items that are part of the Rhode Island and Vermont operational pool.
+Figure 2 through Figure 7 display the histogram of the difficulty parameters for grades 5, 8, and 11 for all items that are part of the Rhode Island and Vermont operational pool.
 The figures also display the student proficiency distributions.
-The distributions of the difficulty parameter are slightly less difficult than the student proficiency distribution in grade 5 and grade 8.
+The grade 5 items are slightly easier compared to the student proficiency level.
+The distribution of the difficulty parameter overlaps well with the proficiency distribution in grade 8.
 The grade 11 items are slightly more difficult than the student proficiency in general.